phuvf/oscpoint/README.md

 >
 > If you give this a go, please share your feedback and issues using the [issue tracker on GitHub](https://github.com/phuvf/oscpoint/issues).
 >
-> OSCPoint will need a BitFocus Companion module to accompany it.
+> OSCPoint will eventually need a BitFocus Companion module to accompany it.
 This is not available yet - if you'd like to start developing one, get in touch!

 OSCPoint is a PowerPoint add-in that allows Open Sound Control (OSC) control of PowerPoint on Windows.
 It's primarily designed to be used with BitFocus Companion, but should work with any OSC client that can send and receive OSC messages over UDP.